FAQ

 •

-any custom text unit you want to revise independently
+or a short outline note, summary, lore or any custom text unit you want to revise independently

 This flexibility is what makes Editorial different from traditional writing software.
-Instead of treating the manuscript as one endless vertical stream of
+Instead of treating the manuscript as one endless vertical stream of text,

-text, Editorial treats it as a structured stack of meaningful revision units we call blocks.
+Editorial treats it as a structured stack of meaningful revision units we call blocks.

 Each block can: